SquadcastHub/squadcast-support/README.md

 If you're a user of [Squadcast Cloud or Squadcast Enterprise](https://www.squadcast.com/pricing), please use our in-app Intercom widget for any billing and technical support queries.
 You can also checkout our [Community](#community) resources for help on common technical issues.

 ### Community
 We provide exhaustive documentation on our [official support website](https://support.squadcast.com).
 We're also usually available on our [official Discord server](https://discord.gg/ztXYBCm) should that be of help.
 Our [blog](https://blog.squadcast.com) features relevant tutorials, long form reads, in-depth product feature tours and informative debriefs from leading Site Reliability Engineering community leaders who are driving the [#SRE](https://twitter.com/hashtag/sre) movement forward.
+We also curate learnings from our community through talks that are found [here](https://github.com/squadcastHQ/talks).

 ### Product Roadmap